milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-Backlogs-are-Evil.md

 ---
 layout: post
 title: Backlogs are Evil
 description: Are you getting things done?
 Or are you getting stuck trying to get things done?
 Maybe you're jumping back and forth between topics?
-Maybe we had the same problem.
+Maybe we had the same problem
 date: 2022-11-01 15:00:00 +0100
 image: '/images/posts/car-jam-queue.jpg'
 tags: [op-ed, time, management, organization]